Cross-State Air Pollution Rule (CSAPR)

 Resources for Implementation

 On April 29, 2014, the U.S. Supreme Court issued an opinion reversing a D.C.
 Circuit decision that had vacated the Cross-State Air Pollution Rule (CSAPR).
 Following the remand of the case to the D.C.
 Circuit, EPA requested that the court lift the CSAPR stay and toll the CSAPR compliance deadlines by three years, to allow implementation of Phase 1 for 2015 and Phase 2 for 2017.
 On October 23, 2014, the D.C.
 Circuit granted EPA's request.
 CSAPR Phase I implementation is now scheduled for 2015, with Phase 2 beginning in 2017.
-This webpage will be updated accordingly.

 The Cross-State Air Pollution Rule (CSAPR) requires states to significantly improve air quality by reducing power plant emissions that cross state lines and contribute to ozone and fine particle pollution in other states.
 In a separate, but related, regulatory action, EPA finalized a supplemental rulemaking on December 15, 2011 to require five states - Iowa, Michigan, Missouri, Oklahoma, and Wisconsin - to make summertime NOX reductions under the CSAPR ozone season control program.
 CSAPR requires a total of 28 states to reduce annual SO2 emissions, annual NOX emissions and/or ozone season NOX emissions to assist in attaining clean air standards.
-To speed implementation, EPA is adopting Federal Implementation Plans, or FIPs, for each of the states covered by this rule.
+To speed implementation, EPA adopted Federal Implementation Plans, or FIPs, for each of the states covered by this rule.
 EPA is encouraging states to submit State Implementation Plans (SIPs).

 - CSAPR Implementation letter to Designated Representatives (PDF 17pp) Updated November 21, 2014